xcap2000/data-tools/doc/Readme.md

 Make the modules be lazy load, I mean, allow the modules to be enabled but not downloaded and download/activate on demand, this way saving up disk space, not sure this is valuable/viable.
 The idea is to work similar do one drive i.e.

+It turn out to be that it is not ideal having a producer reading and a consumer processing and writing as in data-streamer as writing can be very slow on AWS and JNJ machine probably have encrypted disk.
+For this it is better to have a producer reading a consumer/producer processing and producing data for the next consumer that will only write to disk saving time.